Prerelease Documentation

 <ul class="py-4 first:*:pt-0 last:*:pb-0">

-<ul class="py-4 *:first:pt-0 *:first:pb-0">
+<ul class="py-4 *:first:pt-0 *:last:pb-0">

 <li>One</li>